-Skagit Valley College offers two options in the PRACTICAL NURSE program.
+Skagit Valley College offers a full-time opetion in the PRACTICAL NURSE program.
 The following information will inform you about the options, admission requirements, application process, deadlines, and the forms you will need to complete the admission process.
 If you have further questions about any of this information, please contact the appropriate program coordinator at the contact information provided above.

 |Degrees / Certificates